OUR ACTIONS & PROGRAMS

 Launched in Summer 2020, the Resilient Summer School is the first training module developed by the Digital Africa Campus – a capacity-building program for African entrepreneurs co-developed with elite partners.
 This fully online module focused on entrepreneurial resilience, particularly important in times of crisis.

-The Digital Africa venture capital fund was set up in partnership with, and dedicated funding from, the French Development Agency (AFD). €15 million was allocated to startups from 45 different countries across Africa through 6 support and fundraising programs.
+The Seed Fund by Digital Africa was set up in partnership with, and dedicated funding from, the French Development Agency (AFD). €15 million was allocated to startups from 45 different countries across Africa through 6 support and fundraising programs.